Generative modeling of conditional probability distributions on the level-sets of collective variables: Learning approach

 \subsection{Enhanced learning approach with biased trajectory data}

-We consider the case where the target distribution $\mu$ is the Boltzmann--Gibbs distribution in \eqref{boltzman-mu}, which is the invariant distribution of a diffusion process $x_t$ in $\mathbb{R}^d$.
-For simplicity, we assume that $x_t$ is governed by the overdamped Langevin dynamics
+We consider the case where the target distribution $\mu$ is the Boltzmann--Gibbs distribution with a density in \eqref{boltzman-mu}.
+Let us introduce the overdamped Langevin dynamics

 where $V:\mathbb{R}^d\rightarrow \mathbb{R}$ is a smooth potential function that increases to infinity sufficiently fast as $|x|\rightarrow +\infty$ and $w_t$ is a standard Brownian motion in $\mathbb{R}^d$.
-In this case, it is known that the Boltzmann--Gibbs distribution $\mu$ in \eqref{boltzman-mu} is invariant under the process $x_t$ in \eqref{overdamped} and that $x_t$ is ergodic with respect to $\mu$.
-Thanks to the ergodicity of the process, the empirical objective can be evaluated from trajectory data $X^{(1)}, X^{(2)}, \dots, X^{(N)}$ obtained by sampling \eqref{overdamped} using a numerical scheme at time $t=h, 2h, \dots, Nh$, where $h$ denotes the step-size and $N$ is the total number of sampling steps.
+It is known that $\mu$ is invariant under the process $x_t$ in \eqref{overdamped} and that $x_t$ is ergodic with respect to $\mu$.
+Thanks to the ergodicity of the process, the empirical objective \eqref{fm-loss-xi-unbiased-empirical} can be evaluated using trajectory data $X^{(1)}, X^{(2)}, \dots, X^{(N)}$ obtained by sampling \eqref{overdamped} with a numerical scheme at time $t=h, 2h, \dots, Nh$, where $h$ denotes the step-size and $N$ is the total number of sampling steps.

-We are particularly interested in the case where the potential $V$ has multiple local minima and $\beta$ is (relatively) large.
-In this case, the probability density of the invariant distribution $\mu$ is highly non-uniform in space, since the probability that $x_t$ is within the vicinity of one of the local minima (metastable regions) is much larger than the probability that $x_t$ is elsewhere.
-Likewise, for a proper CV map $\xi$, the pushforward distribution $\widetilde{\mu}$ of $\mu$ defined in \eqref{mu-eff-1} is highly non-uniform in $\mathbb{R}^k$ as well.
-In this case, the generative model that is learned by minimizing the objective \eqref{fm-loss-xi-unbiased} (or its empirical counterpart \eqref{fm-loss-xi-unbiased-empirical}) using training data sampled from \eqref{overdamped} may be inferior for values $z$ that belong to low-density regions under $\widetilde{\mu}$, due to the relatively small contribution of the loss in such regions to the aggregated objective \eqref{fm-loss-xi-unbiased} (see \eqref{fm-loss-xi-unbiased-rewrite}).
+We are particularly interested in the case where the potential $V$ has multiple local minima and $\beta$ is relatively large (i.e.\ the temperature is low).
+In this case, the probability density of the invariant distribution $\mu$ is highly non-uniform in space, since the probability that $x_t$ is within the vicinity of one of the local minima (metastable regions) is much larger than the probability that $x_t$ is found elsewhere.
+Likewise, for a proper CV map $\xi$, the pushforward distribution $\widetilde{\mu}$ defined in \eqref{mu-eff-1} is highly non-uniform in $\mathbb{R}^k$ as well.
+The generative model that is learned by minimizing the objective \eqref{fm-loss-xi-unbiased} (or its empirical counterpart \eqref{fm-loss-xi-unbiased-empirical}) using training data sampled from \eqref{overdamped} may be inferior in the low-density regions under $\widetilde{\mu}$, because of the relatively small contribution of the loss in such regions to the aggregated objective \eqref{fm-loss-xi-unbiased} (see \eqref{fm-loss-xi-unbiased-rewrite}).